 - 3.1 The Regulation and Enforcement Division's Enforcement Policy is a document that provides officers with guidance in respect of enforcement decisions.
 It is as important for officers as it is for those against whom enforcement action might be taken as it helps to provide clarity and encourages consistency in the decision making process.
 As a Local Authority regulator, the Council is obligated to publish a policy by the Regulator's Code.
-It requires the Council to have regard to certain principles when constructing its policy, which are repeated for convenience below. - 3.2 The Regulators' Code attempts to improve the way regulation is delivered at the front line.
+It requires the Council to have regard to certain principles when constructing its policy, which are repeated for convenience below. - 3.2 The Regulators' Code seeks to improve the way regulation is delivered at the front line.
 It sets out a framework for transparent and accountable regulatory delivery and establishes principles for how local authorities should interact with those they are regulating.
-The Code is underpinned by the statutory principles of good regulation, which provide that regulatory activities should be carried out in a way which is transparent, accountable, proportionate and consistent and should be targeted only at cases in which action is needed. - 3.3 At the meeting of the Licensing and Public Protection Committee on 15 November 2017 the Regulation and Enforcement Division's Enforcement Policy was presented as part of an ongoing commitment to keep the enforcement policy under review.
-The policy provides guidance to officers engaged within regulatory enforcement activities as well as guidance for the members of the Licensing and Public Protection Committee.
-This is a review of that policy to ensure the information remains up to date with the regulators code.
+The Code is underpinned by the statutory principles of good regulation, which provide that regulatory activities should be carried out in a way which is transparent, accountable, proportionate and consistent and should be targeted only at cases in which action is needed.